LAL-project/linear-arrangement-library/instructions/compilation-library-windows.md

 ## 2. Compiling and installing LAL

-The library can be installed in both `RELEASE` and `DEBUG` mode.
+The library can be installed in both `Release` and `Debug` mode.
 First of all

 - Download LAL's source files from its [github page](https://github.com/lluisalemanypuig/linear-arrangement-library.git) either using a web browser or the command-line terminal